zeefeegee/AWS-SBG-Data-Science/AWS-Nextwork-3.md

-# I'm building database solutions on AWS
+# Get Hands on With AWS Databases!
+By Vhon Daniel Pimentel | July 2026

 In this AWS Databases series, I'm learning about how traditional database differs from cloud database.
 By the end of these projects, I will have an understanding of what is the difference between the two and also have experience with AWS Databases.
 ---